 Risk Factors for Breast Cancer

-A risk factor is anything that affects your chance of getting a disease, such as cancer.
+A risk factor is anything that increases your chances of getting a disease, such as cancer.
 But having a risk factor, or even many, does not mean that you are sure to get the disease.
 While you can’t change some breast cancer risk factors—family history and aging, for example—there are some risk factors that you can control.